amandamurillo/LIRI/README.md

 `node liri.js movie-this <movie-name>`

-'movie-this' uses the OMDb API to retreive data about the movie entered in the search parameter.
+`movie-this` uses the OMDb API to retreive data about the movie entered in the search parameter.
 The result will include the title, release year, IMDb rating, Rotten Tomatoes rating, country or countries it was filmed in, langauge(s), plot, and actors in the film.
 If no search is entered, "Mr. Nobody" will be the search parameter.

 <img width="1222" alt="screen shot 2018-12-09 at 4 09 34 pm" src="https://user-images.githubusercontent.com/40437294/49704904-cd896080-fbcd-11e8-9563-bb7afacd40ac.png">